Here’s a handful of factoids about TED to add to your TEDxpertise.

 TEDx events are community-driven satellite conferences, organised under a free license and held in the same spirit of TED.
 Like TED, these events offer a diverse range of voices from many different disciplines.
 It’s the same deal on a local scale – inspired speakers, thought-provoking video and the valuable conversations these things provoke.
 TEDx has become a truly global movement enjoying exponential growth.
 To date there have been over 10,000 TEDx events held globally, held in town halls, slums, schools and opera houses from Quebec to Beirut, Tokyo to Sydney.

 6. TEDxSydney is one of the biggest TEDx events in the world

 Australians have a lot of ideas worth spreading.
 General Thinker and TEDxSydney Founder Remo Guiffre has built TEDxSydney into one of the largest TEDx events in the world.
 With more than 5,000 attendees and a further 25,000 people attending a TEDxSydney Live viewing party around the country, TEDxSydney is now a regular event in Australia’s cultural landscape.
 And our talks have amassed over 50 million views online.
-This year TEDxSydney moves to our new home at ICC Sydney, Darling Harbour, allowing us to welcome a record number of attendees into our TEDxSydney community.
+Last year TEDxSydney moved to our new home at ICC Sydney, Darling Harbour, allowing us to welcome a record number of attendees into our TEDxSydney community.